CabooseSayzWTF/SR1-Maps-Project/README.md

 6. El Patron - CTS has been cleaned up, spawns & triggers need tested and new loadscreen image<br>
 7. Factories - CTS has been cleaned up, spawns & triggers need tested and new loadscreen image<br>
 8. Freckle Bitches - CTS has been cleaned up, spawns & triggers need tested<br>
-9. Highway Factory - needs clean up/tested and new loadscreen image<br>
+9. Highway Factory - CTS has been cleaned up, spawns & triggers need tested and new loadscreen image<br>
 10. Kings Grocery - needs clean up/tested<br>
 11. Lopez Seafood Inc - needs clean up/tested and new loadscreen image<br>
 12. Downtown - needs cts file and new loadscreen image<br>